Paisa Tours: Guide to Medellin and Colombia

 Santa Marta & Rodadero

 Santa Marta is one of Colombia's premier beach resorts.
 As international tourists haven't fully discovered quite what a fantastic country Colombia is, this means that Santa Marta is mainly full of Colombian tourists.
 There's numerous high rise beach front hotels both in, and in the beaches surrounding, Santa Marta.
-The nearby suburb of Rodadero is similar in fashion and full of various hotels, lilo shops and restaurants.
+The nearby suburb of Rodadero is more upmarket but similar in fashion and full of various hotels, lilo shops and restaurants.

 The beaches are ok, though rather crowded.
 Nightlife is fun and rowdy, and the city is far busier during the peak domestic tourism season.
 If you're a man, looking for a Colombian woman, here along with Cali is where you'll probably have most luck.
 Think "Cancun", but on a smaller, less in-your-face package holiday style, but with far more beautiful Colombian people.